KaOSx/website/src/content/news/2022/kaos02.md

 permalink: /news/2022/kaos02/
 pubDate: "2022-02-14 01:23:31 -0500"
 date_gmt: "2022-02-14 01:23:31 -0500"
-description: It is a great pleasure to present to you the September release of a new stable ISO.
-More applications are now ready to use Qt6 and Frameworks 6, the big one now being Calligra.
+description: With the release of Plasma 5.24, a first for KaOS can be announced.
+Wayland on Plasma is in such a good shape that it now can be the default session for KaOS
-heroImage: "/blog-placeholder-3.jpg"
+heroImage: "/hero/2022/welcome.webp"
 ---

 {% include image.html